 - 2 Jell-O packets (3-ounces each), or gelatin powder, strawberry or raspberry flavored

-- 4 Bosc pears, peeled, leaving stem on
+- 4 Bosc pears, peeled, with the stem on

-- Pour the water into a large pot and mix in the gelatin powders.
+- Pour the water into a large pot and mix in the gelatin powder.

-- Bring water to a boil and stir to dissolve the powder.
+- Bring the water to a boil and stir to dissolve the gelatin.

 - Add in the pears and partially cover the pot with a lid.

-- Remove pears and let cool for 5 minutes.
+- Remove the pears and let them cool for 5 minutes.

 - Drizzle honey and nuts over the pears, and serve with a side of whipped cream.